Virginia City Hybrid Energy Center: Production

-Environmental Impact and Pollution Production
+Environmental impact

-Expected Impact and Pollution Production
+Expected

 The total amount of pollutants and other products, fossil fuel combustion byproducts (FFB), such as ash and limestone, expected to be emitted was 2.4 million tons because of the way the coal will be burned in a CFB.
 It was expected for these FFB's to solidify into a cement like substance, allowing for easier disposal.
 Current estimated numbers for mercury deposited include a 10.2 pounds annually and 204 pounds over an estimated twenty year span of time.
 3.4 pounds of this mercury is expected to end up in the Chesapeake Bay Watershed.
 These numbers are assumed based on the permitted amount of mercury emitted, at 71.93 pounds per year.

 The combined effect of CFB's sulfur dioxide removal abilities and use of "dry scrubbers" is expected to remove 99.6 percent of the sulfur dioxide based on Dominion's numbers, and the Department of Environmental Quality gives a 98 percent removal rate for permitting.
 The burning of gob coal is expected to remove hazardous waste from prior coal mines, preventing toxins from continuing to leach off of them.
 The biomass used in VCHEC is carbon neutral because all biomass used comes from waste wood, so no timber is cut.
 The use of this biomass would produce ash and require a source of water as a coolant.